patricklam/plam.new-webpage/content/post/20240728-overland-track-kia-ora.md

 of Ossa was also guarded by two subpeaks; we take the scree between the subpeaks.
 After ascending the scree, there is a striking tarn, which makes a great photo spot.
 But it's not quite the summit.
-It's about 50m below the summit.
+It's about 50m vertical below the summit.

 (Wow, the GPS info on my pictures, even the ones from my phone, is quite bad, especially the elevation info, listing some 1154m